Gelugor

-Gelugor is a southern suburb of George Town in Penang, Malaysia.
+Gelugor is a suburb of George Town in the Malaysian state of Penang.
 Named after a plant species, Gelugor lies along the eastern seaboard of Penang Island, between Jelutong and Sungai Dua, and nearly 5 km south of the city centre.

 Gelugor had been populated as early as the late 18th century by Malay fishermen who arrived from Sumatra.
 The area was then cleared for agricultural plantations by David Brown, a partner of Captain Francis Light.

 Urbanisation of the area began in earnest in the 1960s, when residential estates were established within the area.
-Gelugor gradually turned into a suburb of George Town, helped by its strategic location right in the middle between George Town proper and Bayan Lepas to the south.
+Gelugor gradually turned into a suburb, helped by its strategic location right in between the city centre and Bayan Lepas to the south.
 In 1969, Universiti Sains Malaysia was founded at Gelugor and is now one of the top Malaysian public universities.

-In recent decades, Gelugor has assumed increased importance.
-In addition to hosting Penang Island's first university, the Penang Bridge, completed in 1985, was Penang's first cross-strait bridge, linking Gelugor with the Malay Peninsula.

 Etymology

 Gelugor was named after Garcinia atroviridis, known in Malay as asam gelugor.
 Widely endemic in the Malay Peninsula, this species is especially cultivated on Penang Island for its medicinal properties.